telekom/ml-engineer-at-magenta/README.md

-# Coding Assignment for Data Scientist Position at Magenta
+# Technical Assignment for Machine Learning Engineer Position at Magenta

 Hello!
-You made it to the second round of interviews for the Data Scientist position at Magenta – congratulations!
+You made it to the second round of interviews for the Machine Learning Engineer position at Magenta – congratulations!
 This step is designed to help us get to know each other better.
-You'll get the chance to work in a development environment that closely resembles the one we use at Magenta.
+You'll get the chance to work in a development environment that closely resembles the one we use at Magenta on a task that is representative of the role.

 ---

-## Quick Start
+## Quick Start to to Codespaces

 This repository contains example pipelines and data for your interview assignment.